FFM/Collector/README.rst

 * pymongo: pip install pymongo==1.7
 * importlib - for python < 2.7
 * Mongodb as backend
+* web.py for the API
+* flup and spawn-fcgi for fastcgi

 also can be installed as pip install -r requirements.txt